hlship/cli-tools/README.md

 with sub-commands, much like [Babashka tasks](https://book.babashka.org/#tasks).

 `cli-tools` is more verbose than [babashka-cli](https://github.com/babashka/cli) and more opinionated.
-At the core, you define local symbols and instruction for how those symbols map to command line options or positional arguments; `cli-tools` takes care of the majority of command line parsing and validation for you.
+At the core, you define local symbols and instructions for how those symbols map to command line options or positional arguments; `cli-tools` takes care of the majority of command line parsing and validation for you.